JuliaAnimators/Javis.jl/README.md

 ### Dependencies

-To develop Javis, one

-`mathjax-node-cli` for LaTeX support.
+To develop Javis, one needs `mathjax-node-cli` for LaTeX support.

 ```
 npm install -g mathjax-node-cli